 Long-term effectiveness is best accomplished by those alternatives involving excavation of the contaminated overburden soils.
 Removal of all of the chemical contamination would remove the need for property use restrictions, but significantly alter the character of the existing neighborhood.
-The selected remedy provides for a cleanup that results in removal of all of the contamination from the top two feet to minimize the potential for exposure.
+The selected remedy provides for a cleanup that results in removal of all of the contamination from the top two feet (one foot for Corning Painted Post High School) to minimize the potential for exposure.
 The selected remedy also requires institutional controls, a cover system, and long-term site management.
 The selected remedy will also include a groundwater use restriction as a precautionary measure.

-The institutional controls will ensure proper excavation of soils below two feet except for perhaps small excavations such as planting bushes or installing posts, which would not result in substantial potential risk if the excess soils were disposed of in household garbage (or dispersed on the ground surface if no target fill is observed) and the resident observed common sense practices such as handwashing, etc.
+The institutional controls will ensure proper excavation of soils below two feet (one foot for Corning Painted Post High School) except for perhaps small excavations such as planting bushes or installing posts, which would not result in substantial potential risk if the excess soils were dispersed on the ground surface if no target fill is observed and the school or City employees observed common sense practices such as hand washing, etc.

 4. Reduction of Toxicity, Mobility or Volume.
-Preference is given to alternatives that permanently and significantly reduce the toxicity, mobility or volume of the wastes at the site.
+Preference is given to alternatives that permanently and significantly reduce the toxicity, mobility, or volume of the wastes at the site.